NilsGke/astro-portals/README.md

 # Astro Portals

-This is a small vibe coded poc that implements Portals in Astro.
+This is a small heavily ai generated poc that implements Portals in Astro.

 All the magic happens in [portal-integration/index.js](/integrations/portal-integration/index.js)